Speak hotel.

 - 5 base blocks + 2 AI blocks (Pulse add-on)

-Six conversations.
-Six minutes.
+Nine conversations.
+Nine minutes.

 "What happened yesterday?"
 Pulse pulls yesterday's close, today's OTB, the next-7-day forecast, month progress, 7-day momentum, and the same-point YoY view — onto one screen.